wesbyte29/wesbyte29/README.md

-- 👋 Hi, I’m @JohnWick30
+- 👋 Hi, I’m @wesbyte29
-- 👀 I’m interested in C++, python, and Linux.
+- 👀 I’m interested in C, python, and Linux.
-- 🌱 I’m currently learning C.
 - 📫 How to reach me: wesley@fisherusa.org

 <!---